semaphoreci-demos/semaphore-demo-nodejs-k8s/README.md

-# Semaphore demo CI/CD pipeline using Node.js
+# Semaphore demo CI/CD pipeline using Node.js and Kubernetes

 Example application and CI/CD pipeline showing how to run a Node.js project on Semaphore 2.0.

 The application is based on Nest.js.
 The code is written in TypeScript.

+The application is deployed to Google Cloud Kubernetes.

 ## CI/CD on Semaphore